 - Refused by the Call: Is the Scarlet Witch the Celestial Madonna?
 After all, she started her studies of magic, and the star that announced the coming of the Madonna appeared over the Avengers mansion.
 But no, the Celestial Madonna is Mantis.

 - Required Secondary Powers: John Byrne theorized this about her power to alter probabilities: if she can do that, he argued, that means she must be altering time retroactively, changing all the events that go into making something improbable.
 In his Aborted Arc on West Coast Avengers, Byrne used this theory to briefly turn her into a Reality Warper for the first time.

-- She's Back: The formation of Mighty Avengers teased this, but it was really Loki in disguise.
+- She's Back: The formation of the second version of Mighty Avengers teased this, but it was really Loki in disguise.
 Played straight in Children's Crusade #6 — Wanda's alive, repowered, and back to her old self.
-Which arguably makes things even more complicated.

-- Subverted in "Nights of Wundagore" when, up against an opponent whose magic is stronger than hers, she punches him in the face and knocks him off a cliff.
+- Squishy Witch: She has fairly low defense for an Avenger without her powers—but it can't be forgotten that Captain America has trained her in hand-to-hand, as evidenced when in "Nights of Wundagore" she is up against an opponent whose magic is stronger than hers, and she punches him in the face and knocks him off a cliff.

 - The Power of Love: More than mere magic, it's what allowed Wanda to bring Wonder Man back from the dead.

 - When she tapped into chaos magic, at the beginning of Kurt Busiek's run.
 She grew into being arguably the most powerful Avenger (but not as far as with reality warping yet).
 In fact, several battles had the other Avengers gaining time until she could concentrate and defeat the monster with her magic.